-$^1$ To be completed for the Performance and Evaluation Report or a Revised Annual Statement. $^2$ To be completed for the Performance and Evaluation Report.
+1 To be completed for the Performance and Evaluation Report.
+2 To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
+3 PHAs with under 250 units in management may use 100% of CFP Grants for operations.